makerdao/mips/MIP41/mip41.md

 Facilitators play a key role in the Maker ecosystem by acting as the link between Maker Governance and the Contributors.
 Facilitators are always attached to a Core Unit that defines their primary responsibility and their Budget and Governance Powers.

-The Core Unit Budget allows the facilitators to meet their responsibilities by hiring Contributors and purchasing services and products.
+The Core Unit Budget allows the Facilitators to meet their responsibilities by hiring Contributors and purchasing services and products.
 Facilitators attached to a Core Unit administer the Budget for that Core Unit.
 How this is implemented in practice depends on the specific Budget Implementation.

 The Facilitator Commitment is an essential part of a Facilitator proposal, where the Facilitator specifies their perspective, in as great detail as possible, on how to successfully achieve the Core Unit Mandate of the Core Unit they are proposing to onboard to, and how they plan to organize and provide accountability into their use of the budget.